emmogrin/gensyn-oneclick/README.md

 Answer prompts:

-Would you like to upload your trained models to Hugging Face Hub? (y/N) 👉 Press N to continue on the testnet without uploading.
+Would you like to upload your trained models to Hugging Face Hub? (y/N)

+Note:
-> Uploading requires at least 2GB upload bandwidth — recommended if you're on a VPS.
+Uploading requires at least 2GB upload bandwidth — recommended if you're on a VPS.
 Press Y to enable uploads, then paste your Hugging Face access token when prompted.
 >
 Now choose the model you want to use.